InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Conclusion

 \section{Conclusion}

-We proposed InfoTok, an IB grounded framework for information-regularized visual tokenization in shared-token unified MLLMs.
-Motivated by a capacity-constrained view, InfoTok explicitly regulates what shared tokens preserve under a limited representational budget via a tractable variational formulation.
-Experiments on representative unified MLLMs show consistent improvements on both understanding and generation without additional data or architectural changes.
-We hope this work provides insight into how information-theoretic principles can be practically applied to enhance multimodal learning and inspire future research on unified and interpretable multimodal representations.
+We presented InfoTok, an Information Bottleneck grounded framework for information regularized visual tokenization in shared token unified MLLMs.
+Motivated by a capacity constrained view, InfoTok makes information allocation in the shared token space explicit by regulating the dependence among images, shared tokens, and multimodal outputs, and can be instantiated with practical estimators such as a variational formulation or an HSIC based measure.
+Experiments on representative unified MLLMs show consistent improvements on both understanding and generation without introducing additional training data or architectural changes.
+Ablations further suggest that the canonical IB terms already yield strong gains, while alignment and distillation mainly improve stability and provide additional benefits.
+These results indicate that improving shared tokenization can be approached as regulating information flow, offering a principled complement to architecture driven tokenizer design.